Allann/allann.github.io/docs/blog/posts/ai-slop.md

 ---
-Title: The Subtle Cost of AI Dependence
+title: The Subtle Cost of AI Dependence
-Date: 2025-06-20
+date: 2025-06-20
-Categories: [programming, ai]
+categories: [programming, ai]
-Tags: [code]
+tags: [code]
 ---

 # The Subtle Cost of AI Dependence